State-domain Change Point Detection for Nonlinear Time Series Regression

 where $M$ is the total number of change points.
 Throughout this article, we assume $M$ is fixed.

-To our knowledge, there exists no results on change point detection of the state-domain regression function $\mu(\cdot)$ in the literature.
+To our knowledge, there exist no results on change point detection of the state-domain regression function $\mu(\cdot)$ in the literature.
 The purpose of this paper is twofold.
-First we want to test whether $\mu(x)$ is smooth or discontinuous on the interval $[l,u]$, that is to test the null hypothesis $H_0: M=0$ of \cref{e2}.
+First we want to test whether $\mu(x)$ is smooth or discontinuous on the interval $[l,u]$; that is to test the null hypothesis $H_0: M=0$ of \cref{e2}.
 By sliding a density-weighted anti-symmetric kernel through the state domain, we shall suggest a nonparametric test statistic and non-trivially apply the discretized multivariate Gaussian approximation result of \cite{Zaitsev1987} to establish its asymptotic distribution.
-Additionally, the Gaussian approximation results also directly suggest a finite sample simulation-based bootstrapping method which improves the convergence rate in practical implementations.
-Second, if $M\ge 1$, we reject the null hypothesis and next want to locate all the change points.
-In this case, we propose an estimation procedure and show the corresponding asymptotic theory on the accuracy of the estimators.
+Additionally, the Gaussian approximation results also directly suggest a finite sample simulation-based bootstrapping method which improves the accuracy of the test in practical implementations.
+Second, if $M\ge 1$, we reject the null hypothesis and subsequently want to locate all the change points.
+In this case, we propose an estimation procedure and establish the corresponding asymptotic theory on the accuracy of the estimators.
 Finally, the above theoretical results are of general interest and could be used for a wider class of state-domain change point detection problems.